watvision/watvision.github.io/_posts/2018-01-27-First Full System Demo.md

 ##### Full System Demo

 We've made a demo video showing just how much our system can do.
-Check it out by clicking the image below.
+Check it out by clicking the video below.
 Make sure to turn up the volume to hear the Watvision system speaking!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HI3hGIS06DM?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>